| Elevation: | 677 ft | 206 m |

 NOTE Sub-Areas Entrance Wall to Right End are organized Left > Right R Hall , Admin

 Eagle Bluff is Clifton's most popular and well-known climbing area with over 130 sport and trad routes as well as a collection of boulders that hold over five dozen problems.
 Climbers of all kinds will find enjoyable lines.
 Trad cracks?
 Check.
 Hyper-technical slabs?
 Check.
 Overhanging sport climbs?
 Check.
 Multipitch?
 Check.
 Routes range from 5.easy to 5.12d with a few projects still waiting for an ascent.
-The boulder problems are mostly in the V0-V3 range, but there are a few unfinished lines and a handful of V5-V6s.
+The boulder problems range from V0 to V8 scattered across the property.

 North Lot - Park here to have quick access to the Practice Wall and the left end of Eagle Bluff.
 This is also the best way to access the summit.
+If this parking is full, please park at the Main Lot.
+Do not park across thee street or along the road.
 10 minutes to the climbing.

 Main Lot - Located between the North and South lots.
 This is a large gravel parking area that can accommodate multiple vehicles if the North lot is full, The large trail off this lot connects to the North lot trail and leads to the practice wall/ summit trails.
 10 minute approach, most room for vehicles.
 Easy access to any part of the cliff, especially the practice wall and Main face/ roofs area.